 If there is a fluctuation, i.e., if the heat generated is lesser than the heat loss, metabolic rate rises to make up for this loss.
 Shivering is another mechanism that humans and most other warm-blooded animals use to raise their body temperature.

 But in case the heat loss is lesser than the heat generated, panting or perspiration mechanism takes place to increase the heat loss.
 This is the reason why humans sweat when we feel hot.
-Endotherms can survive and stay active at lower environmental temperatures, unlike the ectotherms.
+Endotherms can survive and stay active at lower environmental temperatures, unlike ectotherms.

 However, they need food in comparatively more quantities to maintain a constant temperature.
 Hence, they require more fats and sugars to produce heat in order to survive in cooler temperatures.
 Heat generated originates from internal organs in endothermic animals.
 For instance, nearly two-thirds of heat is generated in the thorax region in humans, and about sixteen per cent is generated by the brain.

 With temperature, the rate of chemical reactions fluctuates, because the temperature is influenced by the rate of collisions between molecules and since the reactions may be controlled by temperature-sensitive enzymes.
-Reactions tend to pick up speed at higher temperatures up till a point, after which rate drops distinctly due to denaturation of enzymes.
+Reactions tend to pick up speed at higher temperatures up to a point, after which the rate drops distinctly due to the denaturation of enzymes.
 Every entity has its own set of enzymes that are effective for a particular range of temperature and metabolic reactions.